S-elfDevelop/typingtest/README.md

 ``keyCode - key of the symbol (number).``

 ## restart()
-Clear input area and reload the page.
+Clears input area and reloads the page.